 We have been making websites for a long, long time.
-So when drag and drop builders came a long, we of course have been watching what they can do, as we always want to be providing our customers with the best web solution available.
-After testing Elementor and Divi (we’re not even going to mention Wix or Weebly as that is where websites go to die), we have some opinions…so here are the four things that we think are lacking and why you should avoid a drag and drop builder.
+So when drag and drop builders came a long, customers have asked about them.
+We wanted to be able to answer the question ‘why elementor sucks’.
+So we got to testing drag and drop builders.
+We focused on Elementor and Divi (we’re not even going to mention Wix or Weebly as that is where websites go to die).
+After our review, we have some opinions…so here are the four things that we think are lacking and why you should avoid a drag and drop builder.

 Elementor and Divi provide users with pre-built templates and drag-and-drop interfaces to create visually appealing websites.
 However, this convenience comes at a cost: limited customization options.
 These page builders often impose design constraints, making it challenging to achieve truly unique and tailored designs.
 In most instances we were having to make design concessions because it was either going to add too much site load, or it just wasn’t worth the effort in dealing with the backend code (which you shouldn’t have to touch anyway).
 In a marketing driven world, you start with business goals and work from there, with Elementor and Divi you are starting with some base templates and trying to squeeze the ideas in to fit the template, which is not ideal in the world of web design.
 Another issue we found is that Elementor and Divi can suffer from a sense of uniformity, as many users tend to rely on the same templates and modules offered by the platforms.
 Do all Elementor and Divi sites look and feel the same?
 Hmmm…not entirely, but usually you can tell when it is one.
 Only with a built from scratch website will you get a website as personal as your business.